April’s Lessons In Covid

 Holy Lung Qi Deficiency, Batman.

 I felt great after several days of negative tests.
 Jolly, happy — but a bit of exertion or too much activity brought on breathlessness and fatigue.
-I was also having more hot flashes.
+I was also having more hot flashes and an incredible thirst.

 Assessment - Lung Wei & Qi Deficiency, Spleen Qi & Yang Deficiency, Yin Deficiency.
-My tongue became pale, but is mostly
+My tongue became pale.

 Treatment —Rebuild Lung Qi, Tonify Spleen Qi & Yang, Harmonize Lung and Spleen, nourish Yin and Blood.

-• Royal Jelly - Adaptogen to start rebuilding my overall Qi and balance hormones
+Royal Jelly - An adaptogen to start rebuilding my overall Qi and balance hormones.

-• Estroven - Mostly black cohosh, lovely for the ladies shifting through the phoenix phase of their lives (peri/menopause).
+Estroven or Black cohosh - Estroven is a rhubarb compound that a lot of women in Germany use for menopausal symptoms.
+Both are lovely for the ladies shifting through the phoenix phase of their lives (peri/menopause).

-• Mineral supplementation - minerals are Yin and nature and that flambe’ episode used them up.
+Mineral supplementation - minerals are Yin in nature which I desperately needed to replenish after the flambe’ episodes used them up.

-• Rest - I am a morning person and have greater Qi and focus in the earlier part of the day.
-For now, I make sure I am taking a short nap in the afternoon.
-Seeing clients in the morning, or early afternoon and not committing to activities or being busy in the evenings.
+Rest - I am a morning person and have greater Qi and focus in the earlier part of the day.
+I saw clients in the morning, or early afternoon, took a short nap in the afternoon and didn’t commit to activities or busy evenings.
 Getting to bed earlier does wonders for the body.

 As with all herbs and medications - seek guidance from your herbalist and doctor to make sure they are a match for you and there are not contra-indications or interactions with other herbs or medications you may be taking.